dolph/find-replace/README.md

 sys     0m4.866s
 ```

-So, it effectively takes 3 attempts and a sum total of 19.237 seconds to find and replace "virt" with "libvirt" in this example.
+So, it effectively takes 3 attempts and a sum total of 19.237 seconds to find and replace "virt" with "subvert" in this example.

 #### `find-replace` v1.1.2